cy235/Deploy_Dask_Jupyter_K8S_AWS/README.md

 ### Install Helm
 First, let’s install Helm, the Kubernetes package manager.
 On Mac OS X, we’ll use brew to install.
 If you’re on another platform, check out the Helm docs.

-Go to <https://github.com/helm/helm/releases>, download Helm v2.x.x (DO NOT download v3.x.x because `helm init` doesn't work for v3.x.x ), for Mac OS, put the helm file in the
+Go to <https://github.com/helm/helm/releases>, download Helm v2.x.x (DO NOT download v3.x.x because `helm init` doesn't work for v3.x.x ), for Mac OS X, put the helm file in the
 ```
 /usr/local/bin/
 ```